 The Garden’s warm microclimate means that many tender plants flourish here including a number of rare and endangered species.
 It has the largest outdoor fruiting olive tree in Britain and the world’s most northerly outdoor grapefruit tree.
-From pomegranates to ginkgos, mulberries to eucalyptus, there are over 100 different types of tree in the Garden, many of which are rare in Britain.
-The glasshouses hold a collection of tropical and sub-tropical species, complemented by a Victorian Cool Fernery.
+From pomegranates to ginkgos, mulberries to eucalyptus, there are over 100 different species of tree in the Garden, many of which are rare in Britain.
+The Glasshouses hold a collection of tropical and sub-tropical species, complemented by a Victorian Cool Fernery.

 Find out more information about the Garden’s rich history here.

 Find out about each area of the Garden at the links below:

 World Woodland Garden

 The Mission of Chelsea Physic Garden is to: